SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-sso-identity-federation.md

 let customers access their SCS based services by identifying themselves with credentials that are stored and managed external to the CSP's SCS installation.

-This is based on the observation that prospective customers of a SCS based CSP sometimes already come equipped with an IAM solution of their choice, either on premises or e.g. as an external 3rd party cloud service.
+This is based on the observation that prospective customers of an SCS based CSP sometimes already come equipped with an IAM solution of their choice, either on premises or e.g. as an external 3rd party cloud service.
 To ease onboarding of customer employees (or e.g. customer contracted 3rd party admin staff) as SCS